Michigan governor doesn't expect to be charged over Flint

 LANSING, Mich.
-(AP) — Gov. Rick Snyder says he has “no reason to be concerned” about being charged in the Flint water investigation.
+(AP) — Michigan Gov. Rick Snyder said he has “no reason to be concerned” about being charged in the investigation into the lead-tainted water crisis in Flint, as publicly financed legal fees in the case rise.

-Snyder’s comments to the Detroit Free Press (http://on.freep.com/2h51dml ) occurred as the bill for his legal fees reached $4.9 million — all paid by taxpayers.
-The governor says much of the money has been spent on producing documents requested by Attorney General Bill Schuette’s investigators.
+Attorney General Bill Schuette charged four more people this week, including two emergency managers appointed by Snyder who were running Flint when the city was using the Flint River for drinking water in 2014-15.
+The water wasn’t treated for corrosion, causing lead to leach from pipes and fixtures and creating a disaster.

-Snyder says investigators “keep on asking” and his lawyers “keep on responding.”
+“I have no reason to be concerned but, again, I can’t speak for the attorney general,” Snyder told the Detroit Free Press when asked if he’s worried about criminal charges.

-Schuette filed charges against four more people this week, raising the number to 13.
-They include two Snyder-appointed emergency managers who were running Flint when the city was using the Flint River for drinking water.
+Meanwhile, legal fees for criminal and civil lawyers have reached $4.9 million, the newspaper reported (http://on.freep.com/2h51dml ).

 Most Read Stories